isomerpages/moe-lakesidepri/_our-lakeside-education/Signature Programmes/Executive Functioning Skills.md

 <li>Self-regulation and independent living</li>
 <li>Problem-solving and decision-making abilities&lt;</li></ul>
 <img src="/images/Department/16EFS/EFS_1.png" style="width: 70%; height: 70%;">
+<br><br>

-<b>Developing Executive Functioning Skills in Lakeside</b><br>
+<b>Developing Executive Functioning Skills in Lakeside</b><br><br>
-<div style="font-size:14pt;" align="justify">Executive Functioning skills are introduced and practised at every level to equip students with these skills that are crucial for learning and development.
+Executive Functioning skills are introduced and practised at every level to equip students with these skills that are crucial for learning and development.
 At least 2 skills are taught at each level at the beginning of each year.
 These skills are inculcated during lessons, CCAs and other teachable moments in their journey.<br><br>
 We have also come up with some mascots to help our students better remember the various Executive Functioning skills!<br><br>
-Do watch the video to get to know our mascots!<br></div>
+Do watch the video to get to know our mascots!<br>
 <p align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/MyKzufsmiJs?si=pZ7hv6FyyyzUh5np" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen=""></iframe></p><br>
 <b>How can parents partner the school in developing executive functioning skills at home?</b><br>